Sex life: Sex frequency

 Several sources say that in humans, frequency of sexual intercourse might range from 0 to 20 times a week.
+Absence of sex life over longer periods of time is described as sexual abstinence.

 In the United States, the average frequency of sexual intercourse for married couples is 2 to 3 times a week.
 It is generally recognized that postmenopausal women experience declines in frequency of sexual intercourse and that average frequency of intercourse declines with age.
-According to the Kinsey Institute, average frequency of sexual intercourse in US is 112 times per year (age 18–29), 86 times per year (age 30–39), 73 times per year (age 40–49), 40 times per year (age 50-59) and 376 times per year (age 60-69).
+According to the Kinsey Institute, average frequency of sexual intercourse in US is 112 times per year (age 18–29), 86 times per year (age 30–39), and 69 times per year (age 40–49).

 In a number of sexual harassment cases, certain employees and others have been asked about their sex lives, often repeatedly, including in a case filed against Mitsubishi Motor Manufacturing of America by the Equal Employment Opportunity Commission (EEOC).